MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 6. In the Discount From field, select whether discounts for billing amounts will be based on discount amounts entered for the customer, contract, or project record.
 7. Select the default cutoff date to use for billing invoices.

     For example, if you enter a billing invoice and the user date is 9/22/2010, which is a Wednesday, then the following dates will be used.

     Document  Date
-The date 09/22/2010 will be used.
+    The date 09/22/2021 will be used.

     Beginning of week
-The date 09/20/2010, which is the Monday for the week that the user date is in, will be used.
+    The date 09/20/2021, which is the Monday for the week that the user date is in, will be used.

     Beginning of month
-The date 09/01/2010 will be used.
+    The date 09/01/2021 will be used.

     End of month
-The date 09/30/2010 will be used.
+    The date 09/30/2021 will be used.

     The cutoff date that you select in this window does not affect the cutoff date that you select to use with billing cycles.

 8. Select Calculate retainer commission to calculate commissions on Retainer fees for salespeople.
 9. Select Retainer fee taxable to calculate taxes on Retainer fees.
 10. Select Include fully billed fees to include on billing invoices information about fees that already have been billed.
 11. Indicate whether to specify individual tax options for non-inventoried items, freight, and miscellaneous charges on billing invoices and billing returns or to use a single tax schedule for all charges.

     Advanced
     Specify whether non-inventoried items, freight, and miscellaneous charges are taxable, non-taxable, or based on the tax schedule for the customer record.
 If you select Taxable, select a tax schedule.

     Single Schedule
     Select a tax schedule.

 12. In the Update Periodics Using list, select whether to use the document date or the posting date on billing invoices and billing returns to update information in the Project Periodic Budget window.
 13. Select the Apply Project First to option to specify whether customer payments will be applied first to amounts for cost categories in project budgets or to amounts for fees for projects.
 14. You can enter names for user-defined fields that you can use in the Billing Entry window.
 You must use Modifier to display user-defined fields in the Billing Entry window and you must use Report Writer to include information entered in those fields on reports.
 See the Modifier and Report Writer documentation (Help > Printable Manuals) for more information.
 15. Select the Currency to use in Cycle Biller option to specify whether to use the currency ID selected for the customer in the Customer Maintenance Options window (Cards > Sales > Customer > Options button) or the functional currency selected in the Multicurrency Setup window (Tools > Setup > Financial > Multicurrency) when generating invoices using billing cycles.

     **NOTE** If you select Functional Currency, all billing invoices generated using billing cycles will use the functional currency even though you’ve specified billing currency IDs for the contracts and projects that you’re generating billing invoices for.

 16. Select Post to Receivables Management to post billing invoices and billing returns to Receivables Management.
 17. Click Billing Report to specify information to include on invoice formats.
 18. Click Billing Format to group sets of invoice formats into billing formats.
-See Group invoice formats into a billing format on page 15 for more information.
+See _Group invoice formats into a billing format_ for more information.

 19. Click Billing Options to grant billing invoice and billing return data entry permissions.
 20. Click RR Options to grant revenue recognition transaction data entry permissions.